 But perhaps the biggest highlight of the museum is Martin Luther King Jr.’s hotel room, which has been preserved from his final days there before he was killed on the balcony.
 The line to see it is long but well worth it.

 The National Civil Rights Museum is an incredibly detailed museum, especially if it’s the only one you see when visiting the South.
 But I think it could benefit from an increased focus on Memphis and Tennessee’s roles in the Civil Rights Movement and less on the country as a whole.

 I also didn’t care for the annex across the street that focused entirely on the assassin, the manhunt and prosecution, and conspiracy theories.
 A protestor has been in front of the building for years because of the disconnect between King’s message and what is inside the museum.

 Give yourself a minimum of three hours to explore the many galleries of the museum.
-If you’re looking for a place to eat nearby, Central BBQ serves authentic Memphis ribs.

 If you’re interested in visiting other Civil Rights landmarks around the South, don’t miss the Mississippi Civil Rights Museum in Jackson, the Birmingham Civil Rights Institute, and the Center for Civil and Human Rights in Atlanta.

 Tips for Visiting the National Civil Rights Museum

 The National Civil Rights Museum is located at 450 Mulberry Street, Memphis, Tennessee 38103.
 They’re open from 9 am to 5 pm every day but Tuesday.
 Tickets are $16 for adults, $14 for students and seniors with ID, $13 for children, and free for children under 4 and active military.